pavanepour-k/simple-summarize/README.md

 It also covers the importance of security when handling environment variables and how to ensure compliance with open-source licenses.

-### Contributing

-To contribute, fork this repository and submit a pull request.
-All contributions are made under the MIT License.

 ---